 Basic sciences shape his profession.

-Dr. Abreu is an assistant professor of clinical urology.
-Click here to view Dr. Abreu‘s full biography.
+Dr. Abreu is an assistant professor of clinical urology at the Keck School of Medicine of USC.
+Click here to view his full biography.

-Click here to learn more about the USC Institute of Urology.
+Click here to learn more about USC Urology.